Feline Hyperthyroidism

 What is feline hyperthyroidism?

-Feline hyperthyroidism is the most common endocrine (hormonal) disorder of cats.
-It is an older cat disease.
+Feline hyperthyroidism is the most common hormonal disorder in cats.
+It’s most common in older cats.
 Though it has been recorded in cats as young as 4 years of age, it is uncommon in cats under 8 years of age.
 It is a syndrome caused by the increased secretion of thyroid hormone.
 This is usually due to a benign tumour of the gland.
-In 2% of cases it may be a malignant tumour that can spread to other organs.
-One survey (in England) puts the incidence of hyperthyroidism as 10% in cats over 10 years of age.
+In 2% of cases, it may be a malignant tumour that can spread to other organs.

 Clinical signs of feline hyperthyroidism

 It is a multi-systemic disease.
-This means that it affects many body organs, and organ systems, as such; hyperthyroidism can clinically look similar to many other conditions (e.g. renal failure).
+This means that it affects many body organs and organ systems.
+Hyperthyroidism can induce similar symptoms to other conditions (e.g. renal failure).

 The most common clinical signs are weight loss and increased appetite.
 Other signs include:

-• fluid retention in chest and abdomen (relates to heart symptoms)
+• Fluid retention in the chest and abdomen (relates to heart symptoms).

-• some cats have alternating periods of decreased and appetite
+• Some cats have alternating periods of decreased and increased appetite.

 Diagnosis of feline hyperthyroidism